 Many prospective buyers do their homework, read reports, and shop around for the best deal.
 They select the model, make, color, and options, determine the final price tag, the trade-in value, understand the financing, and bind themselves to monthly loan payments for several years.

-Without the lemon law’s remedies, however, a purchaser or lessee of lemon would be left in a lurch, forced to make payments on a new but unreliable, problem ridden vehicle and have few realistic options.
+Without the lemon law’s remedies, however, a purchaser or lessee of a lemon would be left in the lurch, forced to make payments on a new but unreliable, problem-ridden vehicle and have few realistic options.
 The Lemon Law leveled the playing field for when individuals bought or purchased new cars or trucks or SUVs that turned out to be a lemon.

 Under the Lemon Law, a manufacturer can be forced to take back the vehicle and provide a new one and pay damages.
 What’s more, the law provides that the manufacturer can be required to pay the purchaser’s attorney fees.